 The Ardennes Offensive

-With the advancement of the Allies in the second half of 1944, the West Wall became relevant; due to the American speedy advancement, they came to a halt at the wide front line of the West Wall in the middle of September 1944 and could move no further.
+With the advancement of the Allies in the second half of 1944, the West Wall became relevant due to the American speedy advancement.
+They came to a halt at the wide front line of the West Wall in the middle of September 1944 and could move no further.
 On the morning of 16.
 December 1944 the German counter-offensive (the Ardennes Offensive) followed with the goal of regaining control of the Port of Antwerp in order to prevent the reinforcement of allied troops.
-The advance stagnated at Christmas time; the German offensives in the north and south were quickly held up, as opposed to the middle of Germany where they nearly reached the Maas.
-Because of this the German units, under pressure from the British and American air force, had to retreat in the path of the reinforcements, and by the end of January had returned to their original positions.
+The advance stagnated at Christmas time; the German offensives in the north and south were quickly held up, as opposed to the middle where they nearly reached the Maas.
+Because of this, the German units, under pressure from the British and American air force, had to retreat in the path of the reinforcements, and by the end of January had returned to their original positions.
 Because of the enemy attacks most of the Losheim residents left the village at the beginning of October 1944 and moved to the west; some remained to protect their properties.
-In the end American advance troops arrested the few courageous people on 19.
+In the end, American advance troops arrested the few courageous people left on 19.
 November 1944 and took them to the occupied hinterland. – During the Ardennes offensive German troops re-captured Losheim and the fugitives took the opportunity to return to their homes.
 With the fast American counter-attack in January 1945 Losheim was finally in American hands.
-Because of the situation at the West Wall there were repeated fluctuations in the war front during the battles, and months long shell fire, killing eight residents.
-The people who returned found their village destroyed, the houses badly damaged, the gardens, fields and streets strewn with shell-holes, dead soldiers and animals lay between them.
-The deceased soldiers were temporarily buried in the Losheim cemetery, later they were transferred to the Hürtgen military cemetery.
+Because of the situation at the West Wall there were repeated fluctuations in the war front during the battles as well as months long shell fire, resulting in the death of eight residents.
+The people who returned found their village destroyed, the houses badly damaged, the gardens, fields and streets strewn with shell-holes, dead soldiers and animals.
+The deceased soldiers were temporarily buried in the Losheim cemetery, before later being transferred to the Hürtgen military cemetery.